-Our lab is part of the Translational Cancer Biology Program in the Research Programs Unit at the Faculty of Medicine, University of Helsinki (UH).
+Our lab is part of the Individualized Drug Therapy (INDIVIDRUG) Research Program in the Research Programs Unit at the Faculty of Medicine, University of Helsinki (UH).
 Faculty of Medicine forms the Academic Medical Center Helsinki (AMCH) together with the Hospital District of Helsinki and Uusimaa (HUS) and the Helsinki Institute of Life Science (HiLIFE).

 Research interests of the Koli Lab are directed towards understanding how targeting and activation of the TGF-β/BMP family growth factors are involved in the pathogenesis of malignant and fibrotic lung diseases.
 The aim is to develop new therapeutic strategies for idiopathic pulmonary fibrosis (IPF) and malignant mesothelioma based on the identified new pathological mechanisms.